MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/associate-azure-ad-with-partner-center.md

 To add and manage Partner Center account users in your tenant, sign in to Partner Center as a user in the same tenant who has the **Manager** role.

-## Create a new Azure AD to associate with your Partner Center account
+## Create a new Azure AD tenant to associate with your Partner Center account

 If you need to set up a new Azure AD to link with your Partner Center account, follow these steps.